RuslanLizogub/playwright-copilot-test/README.md

 ## 🔍 Project Structure
 - `tests/ui/example.spec.js` — UI tests written in Playwright
+- `pages/HomePage.js` — Page Object Model for the homepage
 - `playwright.config.js` — Configuration for Playwright

 ## ⚙️ Commands
 - `npm test` — Run all tests
-- `npm run test:ui` — Run UI tests

 ## ✅ Example Test
 The UI test navigates to https://demoqa.com and validates the visibility of elements.